The generalized Auslander-Reiten duality on a module category

 Moreover, the functors $D \Tr$ and $\Tr D$ induce the generalized Auslander--Reiten translation functors. \end{theorem}

 \begin{proof} We observe that projective objects lie in $(\fp \C)_r$.
 Let $M$ be an indecomposable non-projective object in $\fp \C$.
 Proposition~\ref{prop:ass}(1) gives an almost split sequence

-We observe by Proposition~\ref{prop:fcg=fcp} and Lemma~\ref{lem:fg=fp} that $N$ is finitely presented.
+We observe by Proposition~\ref{prop:fcg=fcp} that $D \Tr M$ is finitely presented.
 Then $\delta$ is an almost split sequence in $\fp \C$.
 Lemma~\ref{lem:Cr-Cl}(1) implies that $M$ lies in $(\fp \C)_r$.
 Then the first equality follows.

-Dually, injective objects lie in $(\fp \C)_l$.
+Observe that injective objects lie in $(\fp \C)_l$.
 Let $N$ be a finite dimensional indecomposable non-injective object in $\fp \C$.
 We observe by Proposition~\ref{prop:fcg=fcp} that $N$ is finitely copresented.
 Proposition~\ref{prop:ass}(2) gives an almost split sequence starting at $N$, which lies in $\fp \C$.
 Lemma~\ref{lem:Cr-Cl}(2) implies that $N$ lies in $(\fp \C)_l$.